optixsolutions/laravel-media/README.md

   model's "gallery" group.

 * Conversions are registered globally.
-This means that they can be reused across your application, i.e a Post and a User can have the same sized thumbnail without having to register it twice.
+This means that they can be reused across your application, i.e a Post and a User can have the same sized thumbnail without having to register the same conversion twice.

 ## Usage